Questions I Am Often Asked About Personal Injury Cases

-I am attorney George C. Kezemides, the sole practitioner at George C. Kezemides, P.A., and keeping my clients informed is a large part of how I prepare them for their injury claim process.
-At your free initial consultation after an accident, I encourage you to bring me your questions such as those below.
+Keeping my clients informed is a large part of how I prepare them for their injury claim process.
+At your free initial consultation after an accident, I encourage you to bring me your questions.
+To help you get started, I’ve provided answers to common questions below.
+To get answers to your unique questions, please contact me so we can set up a time to speak – at no cost to you.

 How long is this going to take?